JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/client_credentials.md

 ```

 :::info
-There is no thread safety guaranteed when using `CredentialsAuthenticator`.
+Thread safety is not guaranteed when using `CredentialsAuthenticator`.
 :::